joannasaerom/myrestaurant/README.md

 ####_Joanna Anderson_

 ##Description
 An android app to search for restaurants in a specific zip code.
+Users are able to save restaurants into a list to view later.
 The app uses the Yelp API to display restaurant details and ratings.

 ## Installation
 **To download the project**